nizamphoenix/Automatic-Fact-Verification/README.md

 # Automatic-Fact-Verification

-ML system that solves the challenge of fake news, which is unfortunately a byproduct of technological evolution.
+An ML system that solves the challenge of fake news, which is unfortunately a byproduct of technological evolution.
 It verifies claims in the **FEVER data set**(citations below): a claim is annotated with either SUPPORTS, REFUTES or NOT ENOUGH INFO based upon any evidence found in the corpus.

 The System is evaluated on 2 metrics,
 1.Proportion of claims that have been labelled correctly(accuracy), and